Basement Home Theater Set Up & Wiring

-The eventual layout for my theater was fairly straightforward.
+The eventual layout for my DIY basement home theater was fairly straight forward.
 With the various doors, closets and single window I really only had one choice on where the screen would be located.
 I didn't want my receiver and other devices to distract from the movie, so the plan was to use the adjacent closet as my mini media room.
 This closet is basically my man/nerd closet.
 It houses my home theater components, beer/mead making equipment, and comic book collection.

 Basement layout diagram (click for larger image)